HillaryKoros/Musoknotetab_Maranet/README.md

     ```

 # Data Synchronization
-To synchronize data from the flood model output server, ensure the remote server credentials are configured in the `.env` file, then run:
+To synchronize data from the floodPROOFS model output server, ensure the remote server credentials are configured in the `.env` file, then run:
 ```bash
 python manage.py sync_data
 ```